Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Introduction

 In the last section we apply Theorem~\ref{thm:main} to the representation theory of hereditary categories.
 Every category of coherent sheaves over a weighted projective line is a hereditary category with a tilting object.
 The Grothendieck group of an ext-finite hereditary abelian $k$-category for an algebraically closed field $k$ that has a tilting object is naturally equipped with a generalized root system and a reflection group.
 In particular, this is the case for the category of finitely generated $A$-modules for a finite dimensional hereditary $k$-algebra $A$.

-The reflection group attached to the category $\MOD(A)$, also called Weyl group, is a Coxeter group $W$ with set of simple reflections $S$ that is obtained from a complete exceptional sequence.
+The reflection group attached to the category $\MOD(A)$, also called Weyl group, is a Coxeter group $W$ with set of simple reflections $S$, which is obtained from a complete exceptional sequence.
 Such a sequence can be chosen such that it contains a complete set of representatives of the set of isomorphism classes of the finite dimensional simple $A$-modules (see \cite{Ri94, HK16}).
-As usual the product of the elements of $S$ in arbitrary order is a Coxeter element of $(W,S)$.
+As usual, the product of the elements of $S$ in arbitrary order is a Coxeter element of $(W,S)$.

-According to Happel, the two just mentioned types of categories, that is those of finite generated modules of a finite dimensional hereditary $k-$algebra and those related to weighted projective lines, are precisely up to derived equivalence the two types of hereditary connected ext-finite abelian $k-$categories with a tilting object (\cite[Theorem 3.1]{Hap01}).
+According to Happel, the two just mentioned types of categories, that is, those of finitely generated modules of a finite dimensional hereditary $k-$algebra and those related to weighted projective lines, are precisely up to derived equivalence the two types of hereditary connected ext-finite abelian $k-$categories with a tilting object (\cite[Theorem 3.1]{Hap01}).

-Ingalls and Thomas \cite{IT09}, and Igusa, Schiffler and Thomas \cite{IS10} as well as Krause \cite{Kra12} obtained a combinatorial description of the poset of thick subcategories generated by exceptional sequences of $\MOD(A)$ by providing a bijection between this poset and a combinatorial object, the poset of non-crossing partitions in $W$.
-The latter poset consists of all the elements of $W$ that are in the intervall $[1,c]$ with respect to some order relation on $W$, the so called \defn{absolute order} (see \cite{BWY20}).
+Ingalls and Thomas \cite{IT09}, and Igusa, Schiffler and Thomas \cite{IS10} as well as Krause \cite{Kra12} and Hubery and Krause \cite{HK16} obtained a combinatorial description of the poset of thick subcategories generated by exceptional sequences of $\MOD(A)$ by providing an isomorphism (of posets) between this poset and a combinatorial object, the poset of noncrossing partitions in $W$.
+The latter poset consists of all the elements of $W$ that are in the interval $[1,c]$ with respect to some order relation on $W$, the so-called \defn{absolute order} (see \cite{BWY21}).

-Beside our interest in the extended Weyl groups by themselves our main goal of this and the previous paper \cite{BWY20} is to transfer the results for the module categories $\MOD(A)$ to the category of coherent sheaves over a weighted projective line, the other type of hereditary connected ext-finite abelian $k-$categories with a tilting object.
+Besides our interest in the extended Weyl groups by themselves, our main goal of this and the previous paper \cite{BWY21} is to transfer the results for the module categories $\MOD(A)$ to the category of coherent sheaves over a weighted projective line, the other type of hereditary connected ext-finite abelian $k-$categories with a tilting object.